dnsimple/dnsimple-support/content/articles/cname-record.markdown

 To understand the error, it is important to understand that a CNAME points a whole subdomain to another name in the domain name system.
 If you have another record on that subdomain you can't add a CNAME, as that CNAME would render the other records useless.
 Let's look at an example:

-Let's there is an MX record on email.example.com and now you try to add a CNAME on that exact subdomain (email.example.com) that would produce that error because there is already that MX record.
+Let's assume there is an MX record on email.example.com and now you try to add a CNAME on that exact subdomain (email.example.com) that would produce that error because there is already that MX record.